 The vagina is a flexible tube that joins the uterus to the vulva.
-Vaginas are usually around 3 inches long, but they can vary widely in color, size, and shape.
+Vaginas are usually around 3 inches long but may vary widely in color, size, and shape.

-Getting to know what the inside of a vagina looks like and what is normal for each individual can help people feel more familiar with their body.
-It can also help with identifying abnormal changes.
+Knowing the anatomy of the inside and outside of a vagina may help people feel more familiar with their bodies.
+It may also help with identifying atypical changes.

 The diagram below shows the placement of the vagina in the vulva, visible externally.

 The diagram below shows the inside of the vagina, and how it connects to the uterus.

 The vaginal opening is the only part of the vagina visible outside the body.
 It is between the urethra, where urine leaves the body, and the anus.

 - a penis enters during sexual intercourse

 - a baby leaves the body during birth

 Vulvas may look different, but they all have the same components.